The Complete Guide for Professionals, Researchers, and Entrepreneurs

 - Utilities: Ensure reliable water supply, drainage, electricity (with backup), and ventilation.

-- Sanitation: Use materials for walls, ceilings, and floors that are easy to clean and resistant to biohazards.
+- Sanitation: Cleaning materials used on the walls, ceilings, and floors should be easy to clean and bio-hazard-resistant.

 - Security: Restrict access to authorized personnel only.